danomatika/loaf/README.md

 ### Basic usage

-* drag a .lua script onto loaf to run it
+* drag a Lua script or folder with a main.lua onto loaf to run it
 * either save the script somehow (in a text editor) and/or use Super+R in loaf to reload it automatically
 * toggle fullscreen with Super+F
 * script errors are shown on the app window and on the console if you run it in a terminal application
 * prints are shown in the console (useful for debugging)

+loaf supports opening Lua scripts (.lua) and folders which contain a main.lua file.
+The folder option is useful for project encapsulation.
+Any filepaths are automatically relative to the script's parent folder, ie. loading an image from script.lua in the following project layout:

+    project/script.lua
+    project/image.jpg

+works like this:

+    image = of.Image()
+    image:load("image.jpg")

 ### Using Lua and OF